mcinglis/c-style/readme.md

 xs[ 0 ] = 'c';
 ```

-The benefit of initializing string literals as pointers is that those pointers will point to read-only memory, potentially preventing some optimizations.
+The benefit of initializing string literals as pointers is that those pointers will point to read-only memory, potentially allowing some optimizations.
 Initializing string literals as arrays essentially creates a mutable string that can only be "artificially" protected against modifications with `const` - but this can be defeated with a cast.

 Again, I advise against prematurely optimizing.
 Until you've finished development and have done benchmarks, performance should be your lowest priority.
-I haven't seen any tests of this, but I'd be very surprised to see any noticeable speed improvements by defining string literals as pointers.
+I haven't seen any tests on string literal definitions, but I'd be very surprised to see any noticeable speed improvements by defining string literals as pointers.

 As mentioned in the rule on `const`ing everything: never ever cast away a `const`.
 Remove the `const` instead.
 Don't worry about "artificial" protections.
 I know I'd much prefer my constant values to be protected by explicit, syntactic constructs that will warn when compiling, rather than implicit, obscure rules that will seg-fault when violated.